WalletConnect/walletconnect-specs/docs/specs/servers/notify/notify-server-api.md

 {
-  "sent": Account[], // notifications sent to subscribers "failed": Failed[], // notifications not sent because there was a failure in delivering "notFound": Account[], // notifications not sent becuase those accounts were not subscribers }
+  "sent": Account[], // notifications sent to subscribers "failed": Failed[], // notifications not sent because there was a failure in delivering "notFound": Account[], // notifications not sent because those accounts were not subscribers }
 ```